The Savings Bank

 A The Savings Bank branch in the Greenwood district of Wakefield, Massachusetts, in July 2021, showing the clock tower distinctive of The Savings Bank branches.

-The Savings Bank (formerly Wakefield Savings Bank) is a state-chartered mutual bank, headquartered in Wakefield, Massachusetts and founded in 1869.
+The Savings Bank (formerly Wakefield Savings Bank) is a state-chartered mutual bank headquartered in Wakefield, Massachusetts, and founded in 1869.
 It is among the oldest banks in the United States.
-The Savings Bank has over $780 million in assets, 9 branches, and serves residents of Wakefield, Lynnfield, Andover, Methuen, and North Reading, as well as the surrounding cities and towns.
+The Savings Bank has over $870 million in assets, nine branches, and operates in Wakefield, Lynnfield, Andover, Methuen, North Reading, and surrounding communities in eastern Massachusetts.
 It is a wholly owned subsidiary of Wakefield Bancorp, MHC.

 History

 Postcard showing the Wakefield Savings Bank building at the corner of Main and Chestnut Streets.
 Year of 1895.

-The Savings Bank's heritage started in early 1869 with the idea of Cyrus Wakefield who, along with other business leaders, petitioned a charter to open a savings bank in Wakefield, Massachusetts.
-Starting with one physical location in 1869, the bank was opened as the Wakefield Savings Bank.
-By 1871, the Wakefield Savings Bank had over $60,000 in deposits and over 500 depositors.
+Wakefield Savings Bank was established in 1869 when Cyrus Wakefield and other business leaders petitioned for a state charter to open a savings bank in Wakefield, Massachusetts.
+By 1871, the bank had over $60,000 in deposits and more than 500 depositors.

-In 1981, The Savings Bank opened the first student-operated banking branch in the United States, named the 1st Educational Savings Branch at Wakefield Memorial High School.
-In 2004, the branch was awarded an honorary Certificate of Recognition by the U.S. Department of the Treasury for its efforts in teaching financial literacy to high school students.
+In 1981, Wakefield Savings Bank opened the first student-operated bank branch in the United States, named the 1st Educational Savings Branch at Wakefield Memorial High School.
+In 2004, this branch was awarded an honorary Certificate of Recognition by the U.S. Department of the Treasury for teaching financial literacy.

-In 1985, The Savings Bank became FDIC insured and was assigned the FDIC certification number 90291.

-In 1989, the bank's name changed to The Savings Bank.
+In 1985, Wakefield Savings Bank became FDIC-insured under certification number 90291.
+The institution changed its name to The Savings Bank in 1989 to reflect its increased geographic scope.

-In 1997, the Trust Department of the bank was established, and the bank expanded its services to include Wealth Management services.

-In 2005, The Savings Bank acquired the First Financial Trust, N.A.
+The bank established a trust department in 1997 to offer wealth management services.
+In 2005, The Savings Bank acquired First Financial Trust, N.A.

-In early 2013, The Savings Bank petitioned the Division of Banks (Division) and the Board of Bank Incorporation (Board) pursuant to Massachusetts General Laws chapters 167A and 167H, for permission to reorganize into a mutual holding company.
-On April 30, 2013, The Savings Bank reorganized into a mutual holding company, Wakefield Bancorp, MHC with a mid-tier holding company, Wakefield Bancorp, Inc.
+In 2013, the bank petitioned state regulators to reorganize into a mutual holding company structure.
+On April 30, 2013, it transitioned into a mutual holding company, Wakefield Bancorp, MHC, with a mid-tier holding company named Wakefield Bancorp, Inc.

-In early 2023, The Savings Bank added an addition adjacent to the Bank's Main Office at 357 Main Street.
-The two-story expansion houses the bank's Commercial Banking, Human Resources, Training, Facilities, and IT departments.